DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: **If you understand the principle, be sure you have understood 99.9% about the Vector Synthesis!**

-Real and virtual synthesizers using Vector Synthesis (also true concerning the _Vektor_ module), the X horizontal & Y vertical position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick controlled by your hand (**or** by voltages applied on both X and Y input jacks), and/or by (optional to use) programmable MIX ENVelope, kind of **timed automation** of vectors & X/Y points in realtime (and related crossfading, by this way).
+Real and virtual synthesizers who are using Vector Synthesis (also true concerning the _Vektor_ module), the X horizontal & Y vertical position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick controlled by your hand (**-or-** by voltages applied on both X and Y input jacks), and can be combinet with  (optional) programmable MIX ENVelope, kind of **timed automation** of vectors & X/Y points in realtime (and related crossfadings, by this way).

 Of course, the described fictious scene above is assuming, in ideal word, all of the loudspeakers output at same frequency and volume level.
-However, in _Vektor_ world, all may be totally different, because each oscillator (loudspeaker) can use different frequency (by transposition, and/or by modulated frequency), and/or different volume (base volume of the oscillator).
+However, all may be totally different, because each oscillator (loudspeaker) may use different frequency (by transposition, and/or by modulated frequency), and/or different volume (base gain of the oscillator).

-Also, an another important aspect of the MIX ENVelope are times (in milliseconds), named **RATES**, it's the time to run between an origin point of the vector, and the next point to be reached.
-By this way, this introduces the speed notion for every vector.
-Every vector (line segment) can be covered from **minimum 0 millisecond** (in this case, the vector is ignored, and next is processed immediately), up to **maximum 5,000 milliseconds** (5 seconds).
-Default rates depend of the selected program (or 500 milliseconds for **16.
-INIT** program).
+Also, an another important aspect of the MIX ENVelope are times (in milliseconds), named **RATES**, it's the time required to run between an origin point of the vector, and the next point forming a vector (line segment).
+By this way, this introduces the speed notion, for every vector.
+Every vector can be covered from **minimum 0 millisecond** (in this case, the vector is ignored, and next is processed immediately), up to **maximum 5,000 milliseconds** (5 seconds).
+Default rates depend of the selected program, or 500 milliseconds for **16.
+INIT** program.

 ---